Joss220r/Lost__Connection/README.md

 # Lost_Connection

-# Nombre del Proyecto
+# Project Name
-Estamos haciendo el desarrollo de una landing page
+We are developing a landing page

-## Tecnologías Utilizadas
+## Technologies Used
 - Docker
-- SQL Server 2022
+-SQL Server 2022
 - MySQL
-- MongoDB
+-MongoDB